-On your resume, you can highlight your problem-solving skills in several locations: The “skills” section, the “achievements” section, and by giving specific examples of problem-solving in your “experience” section.
+On your resume, you can highlight your problem-solving skills in several locations: in the “skills” section, the “achievements” section, and by giving specific examples of problem solving in your “experience” section.

 Remember, stories are powerful.
 Keep specific examples in mind of times you solved a problem.
 This is useful on your resume but will also help you answer interview questions like, “Tell me about a time you overcame an obstacle.”

 Your cover letter is also an excellent opportunity to elaborate on your problem-solving skills.
 Here, you can give a brief example of a time you solved a problem successfully.
 Alternatively, you might identify a challenge that this potential employer is seeking to solve and explain how you would address it.